mdb1/mdb1.github.io/_posts/2025-03-17-communication-etiquette.markdown

 It goes without saying, but using the right channels is essential for effective communication.

 It is more than welcome to speak about non-work related stuff, but, there are specific channels for that, for example `random`, `pets`, `sports`, etc.

+# 6. Keep a Jargon file

+Something that I have found useful is to keep a jargon file, where the team can document:

+- Acronyms
+- Terms
+- Concepts

+This is really helpful when you are working with a team of people that are not familiar with the organization's jargon.

+It's also useful to cultivate a `ubiquitous language` (a.k.a. shared language) in the team.

+Examples:
+- `Q`: Question
+- `nit`: nitpick comment, can be ignored
+- Project names
+- SDK/Frameworks acronyms

 # Question Template